 The pollen’s out and once again you’re congested and bleary-headed.
-Do you get a few allergy symptoms or the whole enchilada?
+Do you get a few pollen allergy symptoms, or the whole enchilada?